skywhack/docs/src/internal-experience.md

 # Internal experience

-The Skywhack implementation is split into two main modules: MXMLC and ActionCore.
+The SkyWhack implementation is split into two main modules: MXMLC and ActionCore.